alpheios-project/arethusa-cli/README.md

 This will create all files and make all changes you need to get started with your plugin.
 Also check out `arethusa generate help plugin` to learn about additional options.

+- Deployment and build helpers

+If you plan to deploy Arethusa on a webserver like Apache, the `arethusa build` command will help you bundle up all needed files and `arethusa deploy` will make it easy to deploy Arethusa on a remote server.

+Use the usage descriptions (`arethusa help build` and `arethusa help deploy`) for more detailed instructions.

 ## Disclaimer

 Make sure you're running the latest version of this gem at all times.
 It